 Roller and turbo sessions

-Roller and turbo sessions are good ways to keep fit for all riders, though they can be hard work.
+These are good ways to keep fit for all riders, though they can be hard work.
 Rollers are especially recommended for younger riders to develop skills of balance, leg speed and pedalling efficiency and the club recommends these over turbos.
 Rollers are easily taken to events to aid warming up and generally are cheaper than turbos.
 There are a variety of categorised training activities in this linked Roller and Turbo Sessions document.

-Tuesday evenings: 18.30 to 20.00 cyclo-cross training at Waterhall below the Brighton Rugby Club astro-turf pitch.
+18.30 to 20.00 cyclo-cross training at Waterhall below the Brighton Rugby Club astro-turf pitch.
 There is a charge for this session.

-Wednesday evenings: 1. sometimes there is an evening chain gang at Preston Park track.
+1. sometimes there is an evening chain gang at Preston Park track.
 This is not run by PPYCC and is recommended only for older, experienced riders with very good bike lights.

-2. Some of our members are affiliated to Brighton Excelsior who run a turbo session at the Adur Outdoor Acitivities Centre in Shoreham from 20.00.
+There are often turbo/roller training for PPYCC members and families at Preston Park track pavilion.
 Arrive at 16.00 to set up for a 16.15 start, the session will run until 17.15 allowing 15 minutes for packing up the pavilion.
 The pavilion is situated beside Preston Park velodrome and accessed from Preston Drove.
 Their is a charge of £4 members / £5 adults and non-members.

 It is absolutely essential that you do not bring a dirty bike into the pavilion so please clean your bike in advance.
 Also you must have a cover to place between your trainer and the pavilion carpet.
 This could be a cheap mat, a carpet off-cut, or at the very least a bath towel.
 Also please clean your shoes on the door mat upon entry.

 We have invested in the Suffer Fest video training programmes and new projector equipment to allow this to happen so please come and attend.